 3. How to avoid overcooking shrimp?

-Keep an eye on cooking time—shrimp cooks quickly, typically in 2-3 minutes.
-Remove them from the heat as soon as they turn pink and opaque.
+Keep an eye on the timer—shrimp cook in about 2–3 minutes.
+Remove them when they turn pink and opaque.

 4. Can I make shrimp pasta ahead of time?